Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/gpu_expert.rst

 =====================
 **Audience:** Experts creating new scaling techniques such as Deepspeed or FSDP

-.. warning::  This is an experimental feature.
+.. warning::  This is an :ref:`experimental <versioning:Experimental API>` feature.

 ----